lendunistus/wiiuvcextract-guide/index.md

 **10.** Once finished, turn off your console and insert your SD card into your computer.

-**11.** Go into dumpling/games/[name of the game you dumped]/content/ on your SD card and copy the file with the extension .rpx (.psb.m if you are extracting a GBA game, .pkg if you are extracting a PCE game) into the same folder that you extracted wiiu-vc-extractor into.
+**11.** Go into dumpling/games/[name of the game you dumped]/code/ on your SD card and copy the file with the extension .rpx (the file extension will be .psb.m if you are extracting a GBA game, .pkg if you are extracting a PCE game) into the same folder that you extracted wiiu-vc-extractor into.

 **12.** Launch Command Prompt if you are on Windows.
 If you are on Mac or Linux, launch Terminal.